Kylelima21/BISONN/README.md

 # BISONN
-Biotic Interaction Science Observer with Neural Networks (BISONN)
+Biotic Interactions with Sage Observations using Neural Networks (BISONN)